 - Difficulty Rating – easy to moderate depending on how far you go

 - Trailhead – is located just over 9 miles from the Saint Mary’s entrance station at Sun Point parking area, (there will be signs).
 You can also get here from the west entrance by driving up to Logan’s Pass and about 10 miles down the other side as well.
-As a bonus there is a large parking area for this hike compared to most areas in the park.
+As a bonus, there is a large parking area for this hike compared to most areas in the park.

-- Bathrooms – pit toilets are located at the Sun Point parking lot but not at the Saint Mary Falls parking area if you hike this as a through hike.
+- Bathrooms – pit toilets are located at the Sun Point parking lot but not at the Saint Mary Falls parking area if you hike this as a thorough hike.
 There is another pit toilet located near Virginia Falls as well.

 Clearing up the confusion

-The reason there’s so many different distances for this trail is because it connects to other short hikes.
+The reason there are so many different distances for this trail is because it connects to other short hikes.
 This creates a lot of confusion, so it’s best to know your options before going.
 Below I’m including 3 different ways to hike the Sun Point Nature Trail so you can choose which one is best for you.